tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 - If everyone around you looks like you, go somewhere else.
 It’s not just a bunch of hairy white guys only interested in fucking their mirror image.

-- Don’t spend a party looking around for acquaintances or waiting for that one guy that you saw on the apps or that dickhead you know from Instagram.
+- Don’t spend a party or the fair looking for acquaintances or waiting for that one guy that you saw on the apps or that dickhead you know from Instagram.
 You are where you are.
 Be there.

 - Don’t grab piercings without asking first.

 - Know your hanky/armband code.
 Left side, top.
 Right side, bottom.
 Both sides, vers.
 Color chart (history).
-But remember sometimes red is just a sartorial choice.
+But remember sometimes yellow is just a sartorial choice.

 - Fuck your fan clacking and don’t bring parasols to parties (it fucks up event photos).